JiscaH/Fortran/imputator/README.md

 can also be turned off with `--no-edits-out`, which gives a slight speed increase - which is neglible with `method=full`, but can be relatively large for the faster methods.

+> [!TIP]
+> The edits log can later be combined with the original genotype file to an imputed genotype file, without having to run the imputation again.
+This can be done with `--edits-in`.

 # Algorithm details